Knowledge base

 Preamble

-- Anaconda is a free and open-source distribution of the programming languages Python and R; it aims to simplify package management and deployment.
+• Anaconda is a free and open-source distribution of the Python and R programming languages; it aims to simplify package management and deployment.

-- It is recommended to use Miniconda (a lightweight version of conda); it installs in your user space, avoiding any conflict with the system Python and not requiring administrator rights.
+• It is recommended to use Miniconda (a lightweight version of conda); it installs in your user space, avoiding any conflicts with the system Python and not requiring administrator privileges.

 1. Download the installer